Landau polaritons in highly non-parabolic 2D gases in the ultra-strong coupling regime: I. Introduction

+Depending on the shape of the confining potential of an intersubband transition, an additional higher order resonance which reduces the oscillator strength of the main mode, could lead to renormalized energies in the dipolar gauge (in contrast to the Coulomb gauge) but not to a Dicke phase transition \cite{PhysRevA.98.053819}.

-In experiments with two dimensional electron gases (2DEGs) in AlGaAs/GaAs QWs, which exhibit parabolic in-plane band dispersion, a coupling ratio beyond unity \cite{Bayer2017} has been achieved and a very good agreement of the polaritonic dispersion with the Hopfield-like Hamiltonian including all counter-rotating and diamagnetic terms has been verified \cite{Bayer2017,Scalari2012,Scalari2013,Scalari2014,Maissen2014,Maissen2017,Geiser2012}.
-Here, striving to engineer ultra-strong coupling in a purely ground state system, which deviates from a standard Hopfield model, we utilize two QW systems with a more complex 2D electron or hole gas: a strained germanium quantum well (s-Ge QW) with an occupied non-parabolic heavy-hole band and indium antimonide quantum wells (InSb QW) with extremely light mass electrons.
-We couple the Landau-level transitions ($\omega_{ij} = \omega_{cyc}$) to a terahertz (THz) metamaterial resonator with subwavelength electric field confinement.
-In the present work with s-Ge and InSb QWs, we systematically scale our cavity frequency $f_{LC} = \omega_{LC}/2\pi$ lithographically to control the coupling rate, and observe an opening of a lower polaritonic gap.
-In other words, the energy of the lower polariton branch no longer reaches the empty cavity frequency at high magnetic fields (as in the Hopfield model).
-We modify the standard Hopfield Hamiltonian to include an \textit{effective} reduction of the diamagnetic terms to capture the purely experimentally observed change, with which we obtain an excellent agreement to our experimental polariton branches.
+In experiments on Landau polaritons with two dimensional electron gases (2DEGs) in AlGaAs/GaAs QWs, which exhibit parabolic in-plane band dispersion, a coupling ratio beyond unity \cite{Bayer2017} has been achieved and a very good agreement of the polaritonic dispersion with the Hopfield-like Hamiltonian \cite{Hagenmueller2010} including all counter-rotating and diamagnetic terms has been verified \cite{Bayer2017,Scalari2012,Scalari2013,Scalari2014,Maissen2014,Maissen2017,Geiser2012,Zhang2016}.
+It has to be noted that the model developed in Ref.\cite{Hagenmueller2010} that was adopted in the previously cited papers and in this work has been originally developed for Fabry-P\'erot resonators.
+Here, striving to engineer ultra-strong coupling deviating from a standard Hopfield model in a purely ground state system, we utilize two QW systems with a non-parabolic 2D electron or hole gas: a strained germanium quantum well (s-Ge QW) with an occupied non-parabolic heavy-hole band and indium antimonide quantum wells (InSb QW) with extremely light mass electrons.
+We couple the 2DHG/2DEG Landau-level transitions ($\omega_{ij} = \omega_{cyc}$) to a terahertz (THz) metamaterial resonator with subwavelength electric field confinement.
+In the present work with s-Ge and InSb QWs, we systematically scale our cavity frequency $f_{LC} = \omega_{LC}/2\pi$ lithographically to control the coupling rate, and observe an opening of a polaritonic gap below the cold cavity frequency.
+The energy of the lower polariton branch no longer reaches the cold cavity frequency at large detunings (high magnetic fields) as in the Hopfield model \cite{Hagenmueller2010}.
+A similar effect is observed when optically pumping an intentionally undoped s-Ge QW creating more carriers in the QW.
+We modify the standard Hopfield Hamiltonian including an \textit{effective} reduction of the diamagnetic terms to capture the purely experimentally observed change, obtaining a very good agreement to our experimental polariton branches.